PARADISE ISLAND, Bahamas — The Arizona Wildcats didn’t just lose every game in the Battle 4 Atlantis.

 The trio of losses are highly unusual for a second-ranked team, which Arizona became when the AP Top 25 poll was released Monday.
 Louisville lost three in a row during the 1986-87 season in the Great Alaska Shootout, then fell out of the poll and went unranked the rest of the season.

 The Wildcats previously had lost three straight under UA coach Sean Miller only during his first season at UA, in 2009-10.
 Arizona lost to Vanderbilt, UNLV and Oklahoma in nonconference play that season and also lost to Oregon State, ASU and Cal in consecutive Pac-10 games.

 Down 50-33 at halftime, the Wildcats continued their defensive struggles early in the second half.
 Purdue took leads of up to 20 points through the first eight minutes of the second half, shooting 58.3 percent overall through that period.

 But Randolph scored 10 points through the first 12 minutes of the second half to put the Wildcats back in the game, hitting two straight jumpers to cut the Boilermakers’ lead to 71-59 with 7:57 left.

 Randolph didn’t start the second half, but played 11 of the first 12 minutes when he did get in.

-In the first half, Purdue repeatedly worked through the Wildcats with their screens, going outside for open 3s and getting easily to the basket on some others.
-Purdue hit 7 of 11 3-pointers in the first half and shot 53.6 percent overall.
+In the first half, Purdue repeatedly cut up the Wildcats with their screens, going outside for open 3s and getting easily to the basket on some others.
+Purdue hit 7 of 11 3-pointers in the first half and shot f 53.6 percent overall.

 The Wildcats shot 41.4 percent overall in the first half but made just 1 of 8 3-pointers, a shot made by the 7-foot-1 Ayton.